-Good etiquette might not be your number one priority at work; it won't necessarily help you with getting your responsive web design or nail the perfect user experience.
-However, in the close-knit web design community, you'll find that being a thoughtful and considerate web designer can get you much further than, you know, being a dick.
+Good etiquette might not be your number one priority at work.
+It won't necessarily help you with master responsive web design or nail the perfect user experience.
+However, in the close-knit web design community, you'll find that being a thoughtful and considerate designer can get you a long way.

 And so we asked seven top web pros: if you were writing a book on web designer etiquette, what dos and don'ts would you include?
 Here are their suggestions.

 01. Don't be a shit

 "Stop being shitty to women," says Mule Design co-founder, Mike Monteiro.
 "Stop being shitty to minorities.
 We keep talking about 'building things for us' and 'building the tools you need' as if they're some brilliant idea, instead of the selfish mantras of entitled baby men that they are.
 I look around at our industry and I see an ocean of white men 'building things for us' and it's led to a toxic web.
 It's time to grow up."

 Communication is key for web standards advocate Bruce Lawson.
 "If you ask a question on a forum, and find out the answer elsewhere, post it so the next person with that question can find it," he suggests.
 "If you have an idea for a new web feature or API, tell the Web Platform Incubator Community Group – but share the problem you want to solve (not your preferred syntax or names).
 If you read a great blog post, or hear a great conference talk, take a moment to tell the author.
 It'll make their day."

 If your project involves selling a product, don't forget to focusing on business goals alongside UX goals – making your client's business more profitable is your real aim here.
 "Make sure you immerse yourself in and understand the brand, the product and its users thoroughly before any 'design' begins," says Elena McGarry from Fingo.